bzigterman/bzigterman.github.io/projects/covid.md

 ## Case Acceleration

-As of Monday, the 14-day percent change in average new cases was:
+As of Tuesday, the 14-day percent change in average new cases was:

 - 20% in Champaign County
 - 77% in Illinois
-- 23% in the United States
+- 17% in the United States
 - 25% worldwide

 <picture>